Battle of the Pusan Perimeter: September push

 On August 22, North Korean premier Kim Il Sung ordered the war to be over by September 1, but the scale of the offensive did not allow for this.
 Groups 1 and 2 were to begin their attack at 23:30 on August 31 and groups 3, 4, and 5 would begin their attacks at 18:00 on September 2.
 The attacks were to closely connect in order to overwhelm UN troops at each point simultaneously, forcing breakthroughs in multiple places that the UN would be unable to reinforce.
-The KPA also relied primarily on night attacks to counter the UN's major advantages in air superiority and naval firepower.
+The KPA also relied primarily on night attacks to counter the UN's advantages in air superiority and naval firepower.
 KPA generals thought such night attacks would prevent UN forces from firing effectively and result in large numbers of UN friendly fire casualties.

 The attacks caught UN planners and troops by surprise.
 By August 26, the UN troops believed they had destroyed the last serious threats to the perimeter, and anticipated the war ending by late November.
-ROK units, in the meantime, suffered from low morale thanks to their failures to defend effectively thus far in the conflict.
+ROKA units, in the meantime, suffered from low morale thanks to their failures to defend effectively thus far in the conflict.
 UN troops were looking ahead to Operation Chromite, their amphibious assault far behind North Korean lines at the port of Inchon on September 15, and did not anticipate the KPA would mount a serious offensive before then.

 The Great Naktong Offensive was one of the most brutal fights of the Korean War.
 The five-prong offensive led to heavy fighting around Haman, Kyongju, Naktong Bulge, Nam River, Yongsan, Tabu-Dong and Ka-san.
 The KPA attacks made appreciable gains and forced the UN troops along the Pusan Perimeter to form a thin line of defense, relying on mobile reserves for the strength to push back KPA attackers.
 From September 1 through 8 this fighting was intense and the battle was a very costly deadlock for the two overextended armies.
 The KPA were initially successful in breaking through UN lines in multiple places and made substantial gains in surrounding and pushing back UN units.
 On September 4–5 the situation was so dire for the UN troops that the Eighth Army and ROK moved their headquarters elements from Taegu to Pusan to prevent them from being overrun, though Walker remained in Taegu with a small forward detachment.
 They also prepared their logistics systems for a retreat to a smaller defensive perimeter called the "Davidson Line".
 By September 6, however, Walker decided another retreat would not be necessary.

 On September 15, exhausted KPA troops were caught unaware by the landings at Inchon, far behind their lines.
 Those forces that remained after 15 days of fighting were forced to retreat in a total rout or risk being completely cut off.
 Isolated KPA resistance continued until September 18, but on that date UN troops were mounting a full-scale breakout offensive and pursuing retreating KPA units to the north, ending the fighting around the Pusan Perimeter.